View Workflow Executions in Medusa Admin

 History#

-The History section shows you the execution of the workflow's steps by order of execution.
+The History section shows you the execution of the workflow's steps in order of execution.
 You can see each step's name with a dot reflecting its status as explained in the Step Status section.

 If you click on any executed step, you'll see its details, including: